dockstore/dockstore-documentation/docs/advanced-topics/wes/cli-wes-tutorial.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 The official documentation for this endpoint can be found here: `RunWorkflow <https://ga4gh.github.io/workflow-execution-service-schemas/docs/#operation/RunWorkflow>`_

 This endpoint specifies how to send a workflow execution request to a WES server.
-This include passing in a primary workflow descriptor file, the input JSON file, and any additional attachment files needed for your workflow.
+This includes passing in a primary workflow descriptor file, the input JSON file, and any additional attachment files needed for your workflow.
 To launch a Dockstore workflow that takes an input JSON, you can run: